Level 2 Checklist – Vital Statistics

 • Estimated using other means

-If none of these records survive or are not public yet, I want to do my best to estimate when and where my ancestors were born using other sources.
+If none of these records survive or are not public yet, I want to do my best to estimate when and where my ancestors were married using other sources.

 Man in uniform signing a document